WaelOGC/OGC-NewFinity-Palstform/PASSWORD-RESET-FLOW-REPORT.md

 3. Consider adding expiration time display in email template (already included)
 4. Consider adding "Remember me" option for password reset flow
 5. Consider adding password strength meter in frontend

+## Known Issues

+### ⚠️ Known Issue — Duplicate "Forgot Password" Implementations (UX Conflict)

+During debugging, it was confirmed that:

+- The external route `/forgot-password` is fully functional and correctly integrated with the backend.

+- The embedded "Reset your password" section inside `/auth` (login page) uses a separate UI flow that:
+  - Shares the same visual template,
+  - But is implemented independently,
+  - And does not consistently trigger the password reset API.

+This resulted in:

+- One working password reset flow (external page),
+- One non-working reset panel (inline on the login page),
+- Confusion during testing due to identical UX but different execution paths.

+**Important clarification:**

+- This is not a backend issue.
+- The password reset system itself works correctly.
+- The problem is caused by duplicated frontend logic for the same feature.

+**Recommended resolution (future task):**

+- Consolidate password reset logic into a single canonical frontend implementation.
+- Reuse that implementation both for:
+  - The external `/forgot-password` route, and
+  - The embedded reset section inside `/auth`.
+- Avoid maintaining parallel reset flows with shared UI but separate logic.

+This note is intentionally added to prevent repeated debugging cycles and task duplication.

 ## Summary